Expressive Activity Policy

 Generally, indoor University spaces are not appropriate for forums, rallies, demonstrations, or similar activities; however, such activities may be permitted inside University facilities (excluding University residence halls and apartments, Greenwood Laboratory School, and University’s entertainment and athletic facilities) to the extent that such activities:

 - Do not interfere with the reasonable operations of the specific indoor space

 - Comply with campus instruction

 - Do not extend beyond the business hours of the university’s indoor space, or

 - Do not otherwise violate any policy of the University, including this Expressive Activity Policy.

 The University recognizes that individuals or groups may be opposed to certain expressive activities or speakers.
 Disagreement with different opinions is acceptable; however, use of violence or violation of law or University policy is counter to creating an environment where issues can be openly discussed.
 An individual or group wishing to protest an event is subject to the same standards as the presenters.
 Individuals who choose to listen bear the responsibility of recognizing and honoring the right of free speech.

 Response to violations

-All commercial expressive activities will be subject to the restrictions found in this policy and the restrictions found in the Advertising, Distribution, Solicitation and Facilities Usage Policy.
+All commercial expressive activities will be subject to the restrictions found in this policy and the restrictions found in the Commercial Advertising, Sales, Solicitation and Facilities Usage Policy.